Belgium: 1 Project

 ŠKODA AutoLab | ŠKODA | Traffic education

-ŠKODA AutoLab is the first such advanced and technological interactive center of safety in Poland.
-It enables visitors to take part in the exhibition devided into 5 theme zones.
-Visitors can learn about safety on road, technology used in new cars, eco-driving techniques, safe rad tours, and watch a short movie in the ŠKODA cinema.
-Each year over 20 000 people visit our center.
+ŠKODA AutoLab is the first of its kind advanced and technological interactive center of safety in Poland.
+It enables visitors to take part in the exhibition divided into 5 theme zones.
+Visitors can learn about safety on road, the technology used in new cars, eco-driving techniques, safe road tours, and watch a short movie in the ŠKODA cinema.
+Each year, over 20 000 people visit our center

 ŠKODA Driving School | ŠKODA | Traffic education

-ŠKODA Driving School is the school of improving driving skills, in which drivers are taught how to eliminate bad habits, and errors while driving a car.
+ŠKODA Driving School is the school of aims at improving driving skills, in which drivers are taught how to eliminate bad habits, and errors while driving.
 The main goal is to reduce the number of car accidents committed every year.
 Trainers working in ŠKODA Driving School have international certificates that enables them to conduct courses in whole Europe.
 All the trainings are carried out at the special truck – SKODA AutoDrom.